Learn about the fair trade items we have for sale, where they come from, and why we're proud to support fair trade!

 Although the work of the Mission Office is first-and-foremost the promotion and support of mission activity, solidarity and involvement for the St. Cloud Diocese, we also strive to live-out mission in our own daily activities.
 In order to do so, we believe that we must promote just wages and fair labor practices for our brothers and sisters around the world.
 Through purchases of coffees and crafts like these, we can build up and support our mission connections.
 Selling Fair Trade items does not generate an income for the Mission Office, we sell them for what we pay for them.
 This is because we are promoting to raise awareness, not generate revenue.
 Our Catholic Social Teachings call us to use Fair Trade, and we at the Mission Office are proud to use and sell Fair Trade items.
-Learn more about Why the Catholic Church Promotes Fair Trade (PDF)
+Learn more about why the Catholic Church promotes Fair Trade by viewing this document:

 Our selection is always changing based on the season and what is available, but here are some common items we have at the Mission Office: